pranigopu/pranigopu.github.io/docs/mathematics/mathematical-thinking/vocabulary.md

 A variety of words can be reduced in logic to a conjunction, such as:

-- "but": A conjunction that points to some kind of exception
+- **"but"**, a conjunction that points to some kind of exception
-- "despite": A conjunction that points to some kind of unmet expectation
+- **"despite"**, a conjunction that points to some kind of exceeded/unmet expectation

 # Disjunction
 The disjunction of two statements $X, Y$ is to join them using "or" in the inclusive sense and not the exlusive sense.
 A statement that uses an inclusive "or" to join $X$ and $Y$ allows for either one of $X$ and $Y$ to be true or both to be true, whereas a statement that uses an exclusive "or" to join $X$ and $Y$ allows for one of $X$ and $Y$ to be true but not both; hence an exclusive "or" is an inclusive "or" (as in "one of $X$ and $Y$) along with a conjunction (as in "but not both").